33 cl bottle, best before 18-05-2024.

 Tastes start with a gentle introduction of red cherries with plenty of drying bakers chocolate or cocoa.
 The beer is nowhere near as sweet as one might expect, and that moves it a little way from being a Quad that is too big.
 The lack of sweetness helps the alcohol stay in check.
 Having said that, the alcohol is definitely there, warming and building.
 There’s a tiny, tiny herbal element for me, and the beer is very, very clean, in fact surprisingly so.
 Normally with a Quad I’d expect residual sugar, burning alcohol, huge sweetness and a real heavy feel (all appropriate), but this is surprisingly “light”.
 The flavor is there, but the whole thing comes together very gently.

-In the end, Straffe Hendrink Quadrupel is an outlier in the typical, high ABV Quad stable for me, a more refined and reserved player in a division that is rife with big-hitting, bruising beer.
-Quite the change of gear within the style.
+In the end Straffe Hendrik Quadrupel 11° is an outlier in the typical, high ABV Quad stable for me.
+A more refined and reserved player in a division that is rife with big-hitting, bruising beers.
+Quite the change of gears and pace within the style.